-What we do: With 26 partners and 80 lawyers across our offices in London, Cambridge and Singapore we help entrepreneurially minded clients make great things happen, whatever their size and sector.
-Our key practice areas include: corporate, commercial and technology, IP, commercial disputes, employment, insolvency, competition, commercial real estate, charities, education and social ventures, private real estate, matrimonial, trusts and estates.
+What we do: With 31 partners and 75 lawyers across our offices in London, Cambridge and Singapore we help entrepreneurially minded clients make great things happen, whatever their size and sector.
+Our key practice areas include: corporate, commercial and technology, IP, commercial disputes, employment, insolvency, competition, commercial real estate, charities and social ventures, private real estate, matrimonial, trusts and estates.

 What we are looking for: We’re looking for innovative and entrepreneurial people who are brimming with enthusiasm and passion for what they do.
 You’ll need a pragmatic outlook and commercial awareness as our clients rely on our business brains as much as our legal expertise.

 What you'll do:Your development programme will be tailored around your skills, interests and aspirations and you’ll experience real client work, responsibility and high levels of autonomy from an early stage as well as support through expert advice from some of the industry’s most forward-thinking lawyers.
 During your two-year programme, you’ll complete four seats in different legal disciplines, in our Cambridge and London offices, to help you decide which aspects of the law interest you most.
 During your training contract, you’ll also complete your Professional Skills Course (PSC), which we’ll pay for.